You’re excited about your child’s graduation but planning the party feels like homework. Sounds like you could use a few graduation party ideas!

 1. Take the make-ahead food route

 Plan your menu with main dishes, sides and desserts created in advance.
 It really takes the pressure off and gives you more time to mingle with guests the day of the party.
 When choosing recipes, remember that not all foods retain their freshness or texture even when stored properly.
 I seriously recommend contacting the best cooks you know to ask for advice.
-This isn’t the day to take risks with new recipes.
+This isn’t the day to take risks with new recipes or preparation techniques.

 2. Keep the scene clean